prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/antminer-d3-review.md

 	</tr>
 </table>

 This miner has a hash rate of 15 GH/s.
-The hash rate is astronomically high, yielding a daily return of over 40%.
-After power costs of around $3.00 per day, you'll generate over $600 per year in revenue.
+The hash rate is astronomically high, yielding a daily return of over 100%.
+After power costs of around $3.00 per day, **you'll generate over $1,000 per year in revenue**.
 Dash mining is [extremely profitable](/crypto-mining/dash-mining-profitability/) compared to other [cryptocurrencies](/crypto-mining/).
 However, the [Antminer L3+](/crypto-mining/litecoin-hardware/antminer-l3-review/) Litecoin ASIC is far more profitable.

 **Specifications of the Antminer D3:**